step-by-step-tutorial/springboot-tutorial/rdbms-oracle/README.md

 docker restart ords
 ```

-Connect to Oracle database and execute the procedure.
+Connect to the Oracle database and execute the procedure.

 ```shell
 docker exec -it oracle sqlplus testuser/password@//localhost:1521/xepdb1